 On further reflection, I think it's pretty good.
 I may have been half-asleep the first time I watched it.

 I'm not going to address it with this particular video, but all my videos suffer from the same general problem: once I get into the meat of a subject they are always really fun, but the early parts tend to be a bit laborious.
 This is an artifact of my research and reasoning process, but maybe in the future I can punctuate the more-boring parts with weird facts or edits.
-Pay to Win 2 was pretty good with this because I decided to establish the themes upfront with the Pokemon talk, gives the viewer something to chew on while I Read Out all the Information.
+Pay to Win 2 was pretty good with this because I decided to establish the themes upfront with the Pokemon talk, gives the viewer something to chew on while I Read Out All The Information.

 The Minecraft joke feels a little disconnected here.
 I think it's a good inclusion despite its length but it doesn't link directly with the main video.

 Voice was very hot in places.
 Mostly the tail end of session 1/early session 2?
 Lots of highs.
 I don't know how, I've been filtering pretty heavily but I removed the voice comp in Premiere and added a DeEssher.
-I should really test my voice on different [[Headphone Frequency Responses|headphones]] before making these changes but whatever.
+I should really test my voice on different headphones before making these changes but whatever.
 I will test on different headphones before the final export.
-At the very least I'll get an idea of the DT 770's limits.
+At the very least I'll get an idea of the DT 770s' limits.

 The aesthetics section was great, perfect atmosphere, speed, performance.
 The entire end of session 2 was performed really well.